-Lewisham-issued Blue Badge holders who live within a CPZ, and with a vehicle registered to their home address within Lewisham, can apply for a Disabled Permit free of charge (see Section 2.4).
-This is because Blue Badges are not valid in residential parking bays, so the free permit ensures that disabled drivers, who may not be able to afford a permit, have more accessible parking.
+Lewisham residents with Lewisham-issued Blue Badge holders, and with a vehicle registered to their home address within Lewisham, can apply for a Disabled Resident Permit free of charge which allows disabled users access to all CPZ area to enable accessibility (see Section 2.4).
+Only Resident Disabled Permit holders are entitled to park in residentpermit holder only bays.
 Applications for Blue Badge holders who do not drive will be reviewed case by case.

-Blue Badge holders who rely on regular visitors to receive constant help and care are not eligible for a Disabled Permit but may apply for a free carer permit (see Section 2.9).
+Blue Badge holders who rely on regular visitors to receive constant help and care are not eligible for a Disabled Permit but may apply for a free Resident Carer Permit (see Section 2.9).